scacela/oci-full-stack/README.md

 # oci-full-stack
 Deploy and manage a stack with web, app and database tiers, autoscaling, and load balancing in OCI.

-# oci-hub-spoke
-## Deploy and manage the network and compute layers of a hub-and-spoke topology using Terraform

 ### Workshop Prerequisites
 - Access to an OCI Tenancy (account)
 - (CLI Terraform deployment only) Terraform set up on your local machine.
 You can access the steps [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm).